 Chronic fatigue syndrome is one of the most misunderstood chronic health conditions.
-The fact is that unless you suffer from chronic fatigue (or maybe a close loved one does), most people don’t take the time to learn about every health condition.
+The fact is that unless you or your loved ones suffer from chronic fatigue, most people don’t take the time to learn about every health condition.
 However, whether you have been diagnosed or you know someone who has it, this article should help you to understand the condition a little better and to learn about a natural form of care that had been providing hope for those with chronic ailments like chronic fatigue syndrome and fibromyalgia.

 #1 Symptoms Include More than Just Fatigue

-If you thought chronic fatigue described the entire condition, then you are seeing one part of why this condition is so debilitating.
+Chronic fatigue is just one aspect of the entire condition.
+There are more reasons why the conditions is so debilitating.
 Additional issues include everything from chronic pain to cognitive symptoms (memory problems, lack of attention, etc.).